shilohc/rss2018-team4/assets/posts/lab4.md

 #### Locating the Cone

 #### Parking - Akhilan Boopathy
 The goal for the parking controller was to have the robot's final state be at specified distance from the cone while being oriented towards the cone.
 This specifies a circle of possible final locations for the robot.
 A constant steering radius is chosen such that the robot ends up on one of these locations.
 Given a constant cone location, the robot moves in a circular arc to the goal location.
+Note that this is different from pure pursuit of the goal: under pure pursuit the robot does not necessarily have the correct orientation when it reaches the goal.
+In this approach, the goal point and steering angle are chosen simultaneously so the robot always points towards the cone.

 ##### Parking Geometry
 <center><img src="assets/images/ParkingDiagram.JPG" width="300" ></center>